covalent-reality-ar/AR.js-Template/README.md

 ## Instructions

-### 1. Create New Branch or Clone Repo
+### 1. Clone Repo
-Download and install GitHub Desktop app at: [https://desktop.github.com/](https://desktop.github.com/) If you don't have a GitHub account sign up for one
+Download and install GitHub Desktop app at: [https://desktop.github.com/](https://desktop.github.com/) If you don't have a GitHub account sign up for one and have someone add you to the Covalent AR GitHub organization.

 Cloning Instructions:
-1. Log in to the Covalent GitHub account.
+1. Log in to the Covalent-Reality GitHub account.
 This can be found in File>Options>Accounts
 2. Set your own GitHub account as the active user.
 This can be found in File>Options>Git

-New Branch Instructions:
+3. Create a new local repository by clicking on Current Project > Add > Create New Repository.
+Pick a location that easy to access and leave the other settings as none.
+4. Go to https://github.com/covalent-reality-ar/AR.js-Template.git and select the green "clone or download"  button and download the project.
+5. Open the zip file and double click on the AR.js-Template-master folder.
+Copy all the files except .gitattributes to the local repository folder you created in Step 3.
+6. The GitHub desktop window should now display what files were added in the changes tab.
+Below the changes tab is the commit section.
+This is where you tell the GitHub desktop app that you want to keep any changes you make.
+Commit the new changes by adding a title and description and hitting the commit button.
+7. Now you can click the Publish Repository button in the top bar.
+Make sure keep this code private is not selected and select covalent-reality-ar in the dropdown menu under Orgainzation

 ### 2. Atom for HTML